-John was a polymath – as were so many of the Fathers – who wrote on Scripture, music, mathematics, law and philosophy.
-He worked as a civil servant for the Caliph in Damascus, then, as now, quite firmly in Muslim hands, conquered as part of the Islamic drive for world-wide hegemony and submission.
-Like all Christians, John was a dhimmi, but valued for his learning and competence; he had no great love of Islam, and was one of the first to write a systematic treatise against the Qur’an, calling the founder of Islam a ‘false prophet’ and a veritable ‘Antichrist’.
-I wonder how he got away with it, and good thing he lived centuries before ‘Islamophobic’ laws – my detestation for inaccurate adjectives and nouns grows almost daily – but he likely would have ignored them, as any right thinking Father, or son, of the Church ought.
+John was a polymath – as were so many of the Fathers – who wrote on Scripture, music, mathematics, law and philosophy, employed as a civil servant for the Islamic Caliph in Damascus, then, as now, quite firmly in Muslim hands, conquered as part of the desert religion’s (continuing) drive for world-wide hegemony and submission.
+Like all Christians, John was a infidel dhimmi, but valued for his learning and competence; he had no great love of Islam, and was one of the first to write a systematic treatise against the Qur’an, calling the founder of Islam a ‘false prophet’ and a veritable ‘Antichrist’.
+I wonder how he got away with it.
+Good thing John lived centuries before ‘Islamophobic’ laws – my detestation for inaccurate adjectives and nouns grows almost daily – but he likely would have ignored them, as any right thinking Father, or son, of the Church ought.

 After his time in public service, John felt called ‘higher’, and was consecrated a monk at Mar Saba monastery near Jerusalem, which had been founded in 484 by Sabas the Sanctified, a hermit who ended up founding several communities.
 In his own day, Sabas was a great foe of the heresy of monphysitism, that Christ had only one nature, divine, which ‘swallowed up’ the human nature, thus voiding the reality of the Incarnation.
-Christ only seemed to be human.
+Christ, ergo, only seemed to be human.
 The fourth Council at Chalcedon in 451 had proclaimed dogmatically and for all time that Christ, in His one divine Personhood, assumed a true human nature.
 But heresies there must be, and, like bad body odour, they do linger.

-I will leave you with words of John Damascene quoted in the Catechism, fitting for the beginning of Advent, wherein we await the very Incarnation of the Almighty:
+I will leave you for now with words of John Damascene quoted in the Catechism, fitting for the beginning of Advent, wherein we await the very Incarnation of the Almighty:

 Previously God, who has neither a body nor a face, absolutely could not be represented by an image.
 But now that he has made himself visible in the flesh and has lived with men, I can make an image of what I have seen of God…and contemplate the glory of the Lord, his face unveiled.